 Captains for Clean Water believes that the way to implement change is first through education, advocacy, and awareness.
 The more people who are aware of the problem, the stronger their voice becomes, and the more valuable and urgent the desire to fix it.
 Our policymakers have failed us, and it’s up to ALL of us to make a difference.

 Founders Daniel Andrews and Chris Wittman spend the majority of their time on the road carrying out this mission.
 Meeting with state and federal agencies, partner organizations and elected officials.
 Hosting grassroots events and establishing brand partnerships with outdoor industry leaders.
 Organizing grassroots lobbying days in Tallahassee and Washington.
 Speaking at schools, clubs and communities.
 All with the same intention: to expand the reach, impact, and effectiveness of the movement so that science-based solutions are implemented in a timely manner.

 As the demands of their mission increase, so does the need for more frequent and effective distribution of information.

 Enter their newest addition to the team, Alycia Page.
-Page is a long-time Captains for Clean Water supporter, blogger, and outdoor communicator who is excited to join the team as a Communications Associate.
-Page graduated from Florida Gulf Coast University with a marketing degree and worked for a local marketing agency for several years.
-She lives on the Peace River in Punta Gorda where she runs a freelance business and a wedding venue.
+Page is a long-time Captains for Clean Water supporter, blogger, and outdoor communicator who is excited to join the team as a Communications Manager.
+Page graduated from Florida Gulf Coast University with a marketing degree and spent nearly 10 years working in marketing, communications, branding, and project management, specializing in enthusiast-driven and outdoor brands.